jakeclarey/F446RE_WindowsEnvironmentSetupScripts/README.md

 # Step 5
-**MAKE SURE TO RUN VS CODE AS ADMINISTRATOR** *you can right click the shortcut to it and click* *advanced to set to always open as administrator for convenience*
+**MAKE SURE TO RUN VS CODE AS ADMINISTRATOR** *you can right click the shortcut to it and click* *properties and then advanced to set to always open as administrator for convenience*

 Clone the following repository which will contain a basic on-board LD2 blink program for the Nucleo-F446RE.
 (You can also download the repository and open the folder in VS Code).